Pennsylvania Fly Fishing 3 min read

 Try fishing early in the morning or late in the day for the best results.

 Clark Creek is well known for its inchworms and terrestrials.
-Here is a list of recommended fly patterns for Clark Creek, listed by angler success rate:
+Regarding fly patterns, here is a list of some of the best flies for Clark Creek:

 A 8-1/2 foot 4-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on Clark Creek.
 A tapered 9-foot leader, with tippet size 4X to 6X to match the flies you are throwing, is pretty standard.